google/pepper.js/README.md

 Emscripten expects a "python2" binary to exist.
 If it does not exist on your system, such as on OSX, you can create a symlink.
 `sudo ln -s /usr/bin/python /usr/bin/python2`

+If you get the following error, your version of node.js is too old:

+    TypeError: Object #<Object> has no method 'appendFileSync'

 ### Building the Examples ###
     cd examples